What Do You Have to Disclose When Selling a House in the UK?

 Talk to Us

-If you don’t disclose the required information to buyers before selling a house, they’ll likely have grounds to claim compensation.
-Contact JMW Solicitors today for assistance with selling a house, by calling 0345 872 6666 or filling out our enquiry form.
+If you don’t disclose the required information to buyers before selling a house, they may have grounds to claim compensation.
+Contact JMW Solicitors today for assistance with selling a house by calling 0345 872 6666 or filling out our enquiry form.

 Did you find this post interesting?
 Share it on: